 Do you have problems holding snatches overhead?
 Do your shoulders feel unstable in the snatch receiving position?

-You will benefit from strengthening this position specifically.
+You will benefit from strengthening the snatch receiving position specifically.
 Not just hoping that you will automatically get stronger if you just keep snatching.

 I’ve found that though my legs got stronger, my overhead strength in the snatch grip did not keep pace.
 Having the strength to make those tiny alterations in the snatch receiving position when the bar is millimetres from the perfect position can be the difference between making a lift and losing it.